 Josephine Corcoran is a writer, originally from the north west of England and now based in west Wiltshire.

 I also make collage-based text and image pieces and visual poetry (VisPo) which I post on Instagram.
-One of my visual pieces was made into a badge for The Printed Poetry Symposium organised by Angie Butler (Centre for Print Research) at the Arnolfini, Bristol in October 2021 and other visual work can be seen on the National Poetry Library’s website; The Poetry School’s website; and at Angel House Press.
+One of my visual pieces was made into a badge for The Printed Poetry Symposium organised by Angie Butler (Centre for Print Research) at the Arnolfini, Bristol in October 2021.
+Other visual work can be seen on the National Poetry Library’s website; The Poetry School’s website; and elsewhere – not all links remain!

-I founded and, until 2023 edited, the online poetry site And Other Poems and I organise a poetry group, Trowbridge Stanza, at Drawing Projects UK, in Trowbridge.
+I founded and, until 2023 edited, the online poetry site And Other Poems.
+Until November 2024, I organised a monthly poetry group, Trowbridge Stanza, at Drawing Projects UK.
 I have a SoundCloud page.

 I grew up in a loving family entirely dependent on state benefits for income and I spent part of my childhood in foster care.
-I started writing aged 30, while a mature student at Bournemouth University and Chichester University.
-In 1996 I was awarded funding from the Arts and Humanities Research Council (AHRC) to study for an MA in Creative Writing at the University of East Anglia.
+I’ve written since childhood but I only began to write professionally in my thirties, while a mature student at Bournemouth University, Chichester University, and the University of East Anglia hugely encouraged by my tutors.
+I love supporting writers of all ages and experiences.

 Jonathan Edwards reviewed my full collection What Are You After?
 (Nine Arches Press, 2018) at Poetry Wales.
 Anthony Wilson featured my poem about drones in his Lifesaving Poems series.
 Maria Taylor wrote about my first pamphlet here.
 Helena Nelson wrote about it here.